Who Can Officiate Weddings in Maine?

 About American Marriage Ministries

+We are American Marriage Ministries, an IRS Certified 501c3 Non-Profit Church with the mission to empower people of all backgrounds to officiate weddings.
 American Marriage Ministries was founded on July 4th of 2009 in Washington State.
-In that time we have ordained over 766,850 ministers all across the United States.
+In that time we have ordained over 1,014,033 ministers all across the United States.
 To join our nationwide community of AMM ministers, you simply need to agree to our three simple tenets:

 - All people, regardless of race, gender, or sexual orientation, have the right to marry.

 - It is the right of every couple to choose who will solemnize their marriage.

 - All people have the right to solemnize marriage.